Browse Articles

 Nested Component

 Now, if you want to see the task component’s HTML as your output.
 What would you do!?
 Remember that Selector concept?
 Yes, you have to add the task’s selector at APP.COMPONENT.HTML.
 (Because it is the first component that is being loaded by angular if you want to check how?
-Check your index.html, there you will find <app-root></app-root> which is selector for the app component).
+Check your index.html, there you will find <app-root></app-root> which is a selector for the app component).

 And here is your output in the browser which shows the content written into the child component but nested from the parent component

 And with this, we have learned a new concept called Nested Component.
 In the Nested component, we call one component inside another component.
-The component in which we have called another component is known as the Parent component and called component is known as Child or Nested component.
+The component in which we have called another component is known as the Parent component and the called component is known as Child or Nested component.

 Summary

-Angular is a full-fledged framework and the core of the framework is a component, hence using and implementing a component is a common step toward building single-page applications (SPA) where the set of components re-presents an application.
+Angular is a full-fledged framework and the core of the framework is a component, hence using and implementing a component is a common step toward building single-page applications (SPA) where the set of components represents an application.
+Engaging in an Angular certification course can provide an in-depth understanding of the pivotal role of components within the Angular framework.
+So, components are an essential part of an Angular application.

 Accept cookies & close this